 What kinds of deliverables can you expect with drone surveying?

 Drone images are corrected for image distortion and stitched together during post-processing to create a highly-accurate orthomosaic map.
 Each pixel contains 2D geo-information (X, Y) and can directly procure accurate measurements, such as horizontal distances and surfaces.

 File formats: geoTIFF (.tiff), .jpg, .png, Google tiles (.kml, .html)

 3D textured mesh

 The 3D textured mesh is a reproduction of the edges, faces, vertices and texture of the area shot by the drone.
-This visual depiction of a model is most useful for visual inspection or for when external stakeholders or public involvement is essential for a project.
+This model is most useful for visual inspection or for when external stakeholders or public involvement is essential for a project.